Looking for easy pasta side dishes for steak dinners? I have you covered! Make a complete meal with steak and pasta sides with this list.

 Stir Fry Vegetable with Rice Noodle Recipe

-Learn how to make a simple vegetable stir fry with rice noodles to serve under grilled steak.
+Learn how to make a simple vegetable stir fry with rice noodles to serve under grilled steak or my easy air fryer filet mignon.
 It’s satisfying, packed with veggies, and will make your beef dinner into a complete meal.

 Pasta side dishes for kids

 Okay, so this one doubles as a homemade pizza and pasta dish… it’s Ravioli Pizza On Flatbread.
 Layer on all the ingredients and pop it in the oven when your steak dinner is almost done cooking.
 It’s ready in no time and a great option to serve kids who might not be into eating steak yet.
 Need a steak recipe?
 Try this sous vide T bone steak!